LukeBooker/fe-nc-news-service/README.md

 Please check your Node version.
 A minimum version of Node v17.0 is required to run this project locally.

-Head over to GitHub and clone the repository.
+First, Go to GitHub and clone the repository.

 Using terminal:
 `git clone https://github.com/LukeBooker/fe-nc-news-service.git` to clone this repository.